 If you like adrenalin-fuelled adventure, then this could be perfect for you.
 This attraction can be enjoyed at the biggest and newly built professional course in the Kašper Mountains, which attracts its visitors with plenty of hiding places, obstacles, trenches and bunkers.

 OREA RESORT HORIZONT – YOUR FAMILY HOLIDAY IN THE CZECH REPUBLIC

 Your children won’t get bored with us.
 There is plenty of entertainment for them.
-We have prepared a lot of creative games and tasks for them in our Children’s Club.
-And we have thought of adults as well.
-There are sports activities and competitions for them.
-What you choose only depends on you and your children.
+We have prepared a lot of creative games and tasks for them in our Children’s Club or they can play in a new children’s corner.
+What you choose only depends on your children.

 During spring and autumn it is open on certain Fridays from 5 to 8 p.m., Saturdays from 9 to 11:30 a.m. and then between 3 and 6 p.m.
 The evening programme starting at 7 p.m. features Disco Games with Eliška the fox.

 The up-to-date programme can be found at hotel reception.

 We are looking forward to seeing you.

 Yours, Czech Animation Team and the OREA Resort Horizont Team.